hm2412/Quizmunk/app/media/questions_images/media_test.md

-This is testing with gitignore has kept the media file structure, but ignored files within.
+This is testing whether gitignore has kept the media file structure, but ignored files within.
 If you can see this file, it hasn't worked right.